My Personal Choice for a VPN

 Corroboration of my choice of Mullvad

-PrivacyTools.io is a website that I have found to be independent and unbiased in providing services, tools and knowledge to protect one’s privacy against global mass surveillance.
-(I have referred to information on the privacytools.io website a few times in my series of VPN articles.)
+PrivacyGuides.org is a website that I have found to be independent and unbiased in providing services, tools, and knowledge to protect one’s privacy against global mass surveillance.
+(I have referred to information on the PrivacyGuides website a few times in my series of VPN articles.)

-In my article “Lists of VPNs for Your Consideration” I presented a final list of seven VPNs that I felt were worthy of further consideration.
-That list contains not only Mullvad but also the two other VPNs that privacytools.io currently recommends.
+In my article “Lists of VPNs for Your Consideration,” I presented a final list of seven VPNs that I felt were worthy of further consideration.
+That list contains not only Mullvad but also the two other VPNs (Proton VPN and IVPN) that PrivacyGuides currently recommends.

 The introductory paragraph to the Wirecutter VPN review article echoes some of the themes that I have noted in my VPN articles:

 As more people’s work and personal lives go digital, online privacy and security become increasingly important.
-A virtual private network, or VPN, can be a useful part of your security toolkit.
-But the industry is riddled with false promises and shady businesses.
-After sorting through dozens of VPNs and reviewing six security audits, we think the best option for most people is Mullvad, an open-source VPN that is not only trustworthy and transparent but also fast and reliable.
+Although a virtual private network, or VPN, is not a complete answer for protecting your online privacy, it can be a useful part of your security toolkit.
+However, the VPN industry is riddled with false promises and shady businesses.
+After sorting through dozens of VPNs and reviewing four security audits, we think the best option for most people is Mullvad, an open-source VPN that is not only trustworthy and transparent but also fast and reliable.

 I strongly recommend that you thoroughly read Wirecutter’s “Best VPN Service” review.
 It provides very useful information on the process of evaluation of a VPN service for your own use.

-In this article I’ve noted how the Mullvad service fulfills the characteristics of a VPN that I suggested should be evaluated in my previous article, “Summary of How to Choose a VPN.”
+In this article, I’ve noted how Mullvad fulfills the characteristics of a VPN service that I noted to be most desirable in my previous article, “Summary of How to Choose a VPN.”

 Mullvad has earned my trust.